-Class MA (Mercantile to Abode) allows for the conversion of commercial buildings to houses without the need to apply for planning permission.
+Class MA permitted development allows for the conversion of commercial buildings to houses without the need to apply for planning permission.
 Coming into force in 2021, and updated in 2024 - Class MA replaces Classes G, M, and O, and is intended to help revitalise town centres.

-Class MA Permitted Development Rights grant the conversion of spaces like shops, offices, restaurants, cafes, health services, nurseries, gyms, and leisure facilities (Class E properties) into much-needed homes (C3 residential units).
+Class MA Permitted Development Rights grant the conversion of spaces like shops, offices, restaurants, cafes, health services, nurseries, gyms, and leisure facilities (Class E properties) into much-needed homes.

 This approach offers the potential to revitalise struggling high streets, transforming empty shops and vacant premises into vibrant and lasting mixed-use residential communities.